Why is this important?

 If you are getting married using a religious ceremony in England or Wales there are different churches and procedures.

 Several Humanist celebrants have been authorised by the Registrar General for Scotland to carry out marriages in the same way as approved religious celebrants.
-This means that there is no need for you and your partner to have a separate civil ceremony, carried out by a registrar, before a ceremony conducted by an approved humanist celebrant.

 You can find out more about humanist ceremonies from the website of the Humanist Society Scotland.

 In the case of a religious or belief marriage, you must ensure that the signed schedule reaches the district registrar within three days of marriage.
 In a civil marriage, the registrar keeps the schedule after it has been completed at the end of the ceremony.
 Details are registered in the Register of Marriages and sent to the Registrar General who keeps it in the National Records of Scotland.
 You can either pay for a copy of the marriage certificate at the ceremony or at a later date.

 Marrying in Scotland if you are not living in Scotland

 If a person living in England or Wales intends to get married in Scotland to either a person resident in Scotland or a person resident in England and Wales who has a parent resident in Scotland, s/he may be able to give notice of marriage to the superintendent registrar in the district of England and Wales in which s/he resides.
 However, the person s/he is marrying should give notice in Scotland in the usual way.